Pakistani Wedding Customs

 brings closer the families of a bride and a groom.
 A wedding

 ceremony has great importance in different cultures of the

-in South Asia and the Greater Middle East, has a great culture with
+located in South Asia and the Greater Middle East, has a

-with great fervor.
-A Pakistani wedding is followed by several
+celebrated with great fervor.
+A Pakistani wedding is

-foundation in Islam.
-However, the Pakistani culture has adopted
+weddings have no foundation in Islam.
+However, the Pakistani culture

 Mangni is the